To see which incentives are applicable to this course in your area, see our Training Incentives page

-Within thirty days of the date of the exam, you will be notified of your score.
-Your CEM Application form must be submited before your score can be released.
-Do not call CIET about your test results before the end of the thirty-day period.
+Your CEM Application form must be submitted before your score can be released.
+Please do not call CIET about your test results before the end of this outlined delay period.

 If you receive a passing score and have submitted your CEM Application form, and if your file is complete including all supporting documents, your file will be sent to the Certification Board for final review.
 You will be notified at that time that you will receive the Board’s approval or denial within sixty days.

 A Certified Energy Manager (CEM) may use the designation with name on organization letterhead, business cards, and all forms of address.
 Certification is for individuals only.
 The CEM designation may not be used to imply that an organization or firm is certified.

 If you have any questions about CEM certification, please contact the Canadian Institute for Energy Training (CIET) at